-Procedure: Because this is an inquiry lesson, questions will guide the discussion throughout.
+Procedure: It is assumed that students are familiar with density.
+Because this is an inquiry-oriented learning sequence, questions will guide the discussion throughout.
 Students will direct the discussion and class activities by their responses to questions and suggestions for experiments.
 Here are the basic questions that will be followed throughout the lesson.

-Day 1 (Inquiry Lesson):
+Day 1 (Discovery Learning, Interactive Demonstration, Inquiry Lesson):